frankhuettner/powerindices/README.md

 ## Installation
+0) If you haven't installed python yet, get it from https://www.anaconda.com/download/.
+After installation, you can start the application Spyder which is a convinient tool to start work with.
-No installation.
-Just copy powerindices.py to where you need it.
-Run the exmaple.py file in the same directory if you want to test it.
+1) No installation of the powerindices package is necessary.
+Just copy powerindices.py to your workfolder and use the command `import powerindices`.
+For instance, if you have the example.py file in the same directory as the powerindices.py file, you can just execute example.py.
+In the example.py, you further see how to call the functions that compute the indices.

 ## Requirements
 numpy